jason3067812/Image_Segmentation_Analysis/README.md

 # Image segmentation analysis

 ## Abstract
-When the training data is insufficient, the AI model often has insufficient effect, so I want to make a post-processing algorithm to optimize this character recognition system.
+When the training data is insufficient, the AI model often has insufficient effect, so I want to make a post-processing algorithm to optimize th character recognition system.

 ## Introduction
 This code can freely divide the image into blocks, rows, or columns and then compare each partition.